 6. The Contractor may not commence production in any part of the Area covered by the Plan of Work until either:

-(a) The Secretary-General has determined that no Material Change to the Plan of Work needs to be made in accordance with regulation 57 (2); or
+(a) The [] [Commission] has determined that no Material Change to the Plan of Work needs to be made in accordance with regulation 57 (2) [and this determination has been endorsed by the Council]; or

 (b) In the event that a Material Change is made, the Council has given its approval to the revised Plan of Work pursuant to paragraph 5 above; and the Contractor has lodged an Environmental Performance Guarantee in accordance with regulation 26.